 All above factors may decide that how long your hip or knee implants may last so it can be difficult to give the fixed duration for their lifespan.
 However, if we talk on average basis then a few years back then knee or hip implants use d to last for 10 years but these days due to surgical improvements and use of the high material in implants the life years of these implants have to get doubled means approximately 20 years.

-As per the data published in April 2017, in the edition of medical journal only 4.4 % patients required hip replacement surgery in first 10 years out of 60,000 people and after 20 years this percentage get increased up to 15%.
-If we talk about knee replacement surgery then out of 55,000 people only 3.9% required the revision surgery within 10 years but within 20 years of surgery the percentage increased up to 15%.
+As per the data published in April 2017, in the edition of the medical journal, only 4.4 % patients required hip replacement surgery in first 10 years out of 60,000 people and after 20 years this percentage get increased up to 15%.
+If we talk about knee replacement surgery then out of 55,000 people only 3.9% required the revision surgery within 10 years but within 20 years of surgery, the percentage increased up to 15%.

-So according to the researchers only a few people need revision surgery within the 10 years of the knee or hip replacement and they also related the success ratio with age as according to their study need of replacement surgery for the patient having age more than 70 is only 5% but this percentage is quite high for youngsters.
+So according to the researchers, only a few people need revision surgery within 10 years of the knee or hip replacement and they also related the success ratio with age as according to their study need for replacement surgery for the patient having aged more than 70 is only 5% but this percentage is quite high for youngsters.

-If you are also planning for knee or hip replacement surgery then you must discuss with your surgeon as he can give you the clear idea about the expected success ratio and long-lasting results after surgery.
+If you are also planning for knee or hip replacement surgery then you must discuss this with your surgeon as he can give you a clear idea about the expected success ratio and long-lasting results after surgery.